Viewing applications and selecting scouts

 Notes, tags, + groups

 When viewing an individual application, you'll see 2 tabs on the right hand side that give you access to notes and scout groups.

 Click the "Notes" tab on the scout sidebar to write a note about a specific scout's application for your colleague's benefit, or your own.
 Scouts cannot see notes.
 Type “@” followed by a name to mention your colleagues to draw their attention to your notes.

 Click and drag across open-ended answers or video transcriptions to highlight text.
-By clicking the highlighter icon that pops up above the highlighted text, you'll be able to add that highlight to the Notes sidebar.
+By clicking the “Highlight” button that pops up above the highlighted text, you'll be able to add that highlight to the Notes sidebar.
 Alternatively, clicking the "Copy as Quote" button will copy the quote, pre-formatted for you, to paste elsewhere.

 Create scout groups by clicking “New group” with an individual application.
 Add scouts to groups individually by checking the listed scout group:

 Add scouts to scout groups in bulk by selecting at least one application (from the overall applications grid view), selecting further scout applications if desired, and clicking “Add to Group”.

-Use bookmarks to take note of applications you'll want to return to later.
+Use favorites to take note of applications you'll want to return to later.

-To bookmark an application, click the ribbon icon, found in the top right corner -- above their application, and below your profile image.
+To favorite an application, click the heart icon, found in the top right corner - above the application, and below your profile image.

 You can sort scouts by a number of characteristics: